Runes are no longer in general use but retain their mystic, magical, even sinister reputation.

 Ancient Runes have featured in many legends, novels, and movies including ‘Game of Thrones’, based on the novels of George R Martin, Tolkien’s epic ‘Lord of the Rings’, and the current series of ‘American Gods’, based on the novel by Neil Gaiman, with ‘Mr. Wednesday’, or Odin, as the leading god in the war of the old gods against the new.
 Odin’s sword is inscribed with runes.
 But what exactly are runes?

 Rune-script.
 Image: Wikimedia Commons

-The word itself, ‘rune’ or ‘runa’ means a secret, or mystery or a whisper.
+The word itself, ‘rune’ or ‘runa’ means a secret, mystery, or a whisper.

 The runes were, and still are by some, used in three ways:

 - First and foremost as a written alphabet